 How will I be supported?

-Group and individual video tutorials are available to support you throughout your studies.
+Students will have access to course materials, links to related materials, assessments and discussion boards, via our virtual learning environment.
+Group and individual video tutorials will be available to support you throughout your studies.

-Students are encouraged to make regular contribution through the discussion boards on Learning Central, where they will be supported by the programme team and a panel of experts.
-Students will be able to plan and reflect on their learning through their own personal blog.
+You will be encouraged to make regular contribution through the online discussion boards, where you will be supported by the programme team and a panel of experts.
+You will be able to plan and reflect on your learning through your own personal blog.

 What skills will I practise and develop?